-Dignity for All: LGBT Assistance Program
+Dignity for All: LGBTI Assistance Program

 Why is security of human rights defenders an issue?